Universal Radio Hacker: investigate wireless protocols like a boss

 - modulation support to inject the data back into the system

 Universal Radio Hacker can be installed via pip or using the package manager of your distribution (if included).
-Furthermore, you can install urh from source or run it without installation directly from source.
-Below you find more specific installation instructions for: - Linux - Windows - Mac OS X
+Below you find more specific installation instructions for: - Linux - Via Package Manager - Generic way with pip (Ubuntu/Debian) - Windows - MSI Installer - Pip - Mac OS X - Updating your installation - Updating with Pip - Updating with MSI - Running from source

 Via Package Manager

-If you run any of the following linux distributions you can easily install URH using your package manager.
+For the following linux distributions you can install URH using your package manager.

 |Arch Linux||yaourt -S urh|